4 Myths UK Telecoms Service Providers Want You to Believe

 Businesses can focus on innovation, transformation, and gaining a competitive edge by removing bandwidth concerns.
 We understand that some companies may not need that much bandwidth right now, but we provide it on purpose so they will never have to worry about running out in the future.
 Connectivity should never be a limitation for business growth.

 If your business uses 1Gbps, then it uses a legacy product.
-The network these internet service providers use would need substantial upgrades to provide what Vorboss provides – 10Gbps as a minimum, with the capability to quickly ramp up to 100Gbps on the same network.
+The network these internet service providers use would need substantial upgrades to provide what Vorboss provides – 10Gbps as a minimum, with the capability to quickly ramp up to 100Gbps business internet on the same network.
 We invested £250m into a brand-new fibre network designed for forward-thinking organisations' current and future needs.

 Selling less than 10Gbps doesn't make sense to us, as it doesn't cost us any less to provide you with less bandwidth.
 ISPs charging incrementally for bandwidth consumption are exploiting customers to maximise profits.
 We don't constrain or manufacture bandwidth, and we provide purposeful abundance and transparency in pricing to our customers.